fsvreddit/automodmail/redditWiki.md

 * Whether the user's ban was temporary or permanent, what the ban reason was, or how long it has left to run
 * Subreddit-specific comment or post karma

+# Source code and licence

+Modmail Automator is free and open source under the BSD three-clause licence.
+You can find it on Github [here](https://github.com/fsvreddit/automodmail).